ibm-cloud-docs/monitoring/agent/access_key.md

 ## Getting the access key through the CLI
 {: #access_key_cli}

-To get the access key for a Sysdig instance through the command line, complete the following steps:
+To get the access key for a monitoring instance through the command line, complete the following steps:

 1. [Pre-requisite] [Install the {{site.data.keyword.cloud_notm}} CLI](/docs/cli?topic=cli-install-ibmcloud-cli).

-2. Log in to the region in the {{site.data.keyword.cloud_notm}} where the Sysdig instance is running.
+2. Log in to the region in the {{site.data.keyword.cloud_notm}} where the monitoring instance is running.
 Run the following command: [ibmcloud login](/docs/cli?topic=cli-ibmcloud_cli#ibmcloud_login)

-3. Set the resource group where the Sysdig instance is running.
+3. Set the resource group where the monitoring instance is running.
 Run the following command: [ibmcloud target](/docs/cli?topic=cli-ibmcloud_cli#ibmcloud_target)

     By default, the `default` resource group is set.